-Surely there’s a way I can teach children math in a fun way – and I don’t mean just for them, but me too.
-I need some way of coping with the flashbacks if I’m going to teach them anything useful at all.
+Surely there’s a way I can teach children math in a fun way.
+I don’t mean just for them, but me too.
+I need some way of coping with the horrid flashbacks if I’m going to teach my daughter anything useful.

 Nature Math Activities

 It was a little odd but one day I took a ruler with us on our walk in the nature reserve.
 Although I did get a few strange looks from passing walkers, we enjoyed a whole hour of learning and fun together.
 As soon as I put the ruler in my daughters hand (and explained about centimeters and millimeters) she was off measuring everything in sight.